BoulderCodeHub/CRSSIO/README.md

 * function to change the start date of the natural flow input files
 * function(s) to change the file names of the natural flow input files in order to use natural flow input files in either the older or new structure of CRSS
 * function to create the standard System Conditions Table from CRSS output.
 Commonly refered to as the "5-year table" but it can go through as many years as simulation data exists.
+* function to trim the climate change hydrology files: `trimCCNFFiles`.